Selected Work

 Challenge

-Government funders read these applications against a rubric, and the rubric rewards precision over warmth.
-I had to make the case that hiring one clinician would meaningfully change patient outcomes inside a faith-based recovery program, while documenting evidence-based practices, sustainability without Medicaid reimbursement, and measurable performance targets at the level a County board expects.
+I had to make the case that hiring one full-time licensed mental health counselor would meaningfully change recovery client outcomes inside a faith-based recovery program, while documenting evidence-based practices, sustainability without government or private insurance reimbursement, and measurable performance targets at the level a County board expects.

 Approach

 I framed the role as an expansion of clinical capacity rather than a new program, which kept the proposal aligned with the priority area for psychological and substance use evaluations and assessments.
-The need section grounded co-occurring mental illness in national prevalence data and tied it directly to the men we serve.
-I named the specific evidence-based practices the counselor would use, set quantitative and qualitative targets the County could verify, and explained how philanthropic support would sustain the position beyond the grant year so the County's investment would not stand alone.
+The need section grounded co-occurring mental health disorders in national prevalence data and tied it directly to the men we serve.
+I named the specific evidence-based practices the counselor would use and set quantitative and qualitative targets the County could verify.